What is weight-loss surgery?

 Most people need 2 to 4 weeks before they are ready to get back to their usual routine.

-For the first 2 to 6 weeks after surgery, you probably will need to follow a liquid or soft diet.
+Your doctor will give you specific instructions about what to eat after the surgery.
+You'll start with only small amounts of soft foods and liquids.
 Bit by bit, you will be able to eat more solid foods.
 Your doctor may advise you to work with a dietitian.
 This way you'll be sure to get enough protein, vitamins, and minerals while you are losing weight.
 Even with a healthy diet, you may need to take vitamin and mineral supplements.

 After surgery, you will not be able to eat very much at one time.
 You will get full quickly.
 Try not to eat too much at one time or eat foods that are high in fat or sugar.
 If you do, you may vomit, get stomach pain, or have diarrhea.